 Lukas-Kern-Orphanage in Passau

-In 1749 innkeeper Lukas Kern donated an orphage for at least twelve boys and twelve girls.
-The building, today known as Bürgerliches Waisenhaus or Lukas-Kern-Kinderheim, was erected by Johann Michael Schneitmann and is still in use as orphage.
-At this fresco outside of the building you can see a depiction of Lukas Kern (left) and his wife (right).
+In 1749, innkeeper Lukas Kern donated an orphanage for at least twelve boys and twelve girls.
+The building, today known as Bürgerliches Waisenhaus or Lukas-Kern-Kinderheim, was erected by Johann Michael Schneitmann.

 Oberhaus Fortress in Passau

-A part of Veste Oberhaus (Oberhaus Fortress) as seen from the main place in Passau.
-From this fortress one have a great view of the three rivers of Passau which are generally visible in three different colours: Danube (Blue), Inn (Green) and Ilz (Black)
+Visitors experience this view of Oberhaus Fortress (Veste Oberhaus) from the main square in Passau.
+The fortress itself offers an even more intriguing view: You see the three rivers of Passau in their different colours: Danube (Blue), Inn (Green) and Ilz (Black).

 St. Stephen’s Cathedral in Passau